Rudrayya9927/HackthonProject/README.md

-This workspace contains a multivariate anomaly detection demo using `azure.ai.anomalydetector`.
+This workspace contains a univariate anomaly detection demo using `azure.ai.anomalydetector` with local CSV data.

 Files:
-- `smoke_anomalydetector.py`: Trains a multivariate model on local CSV data and detects anomalies.
+- `smoke_anomalydetector.py`: Loads CSV data and detects anomalies in one series.
-- `sample_data_5_3000.csv`: Sample multivariate time series data.
+- `sample_data_5_3000.csv`: Sample multivariate time series data (uses series_0 for demo).

 How to run: